the1lab/1lab/src/1Lab/Univalence/SIP.lagda.md

 ---
 description: |
-  The structure identity principle characterises equality in "types-with-structure" as being exactly the equivalences that preserve that structure.
+  The structure identity principle characterises identifications in "types-with-structure" as being exactly the equivalences that preserve that structure.
 In a sense, it augments univalence with the notion of preservation of structure.